Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/resource-manager/models/resources/README.md

 ### ResourcesClient

-`ResourcesClient` is the primary interface for developers using the Azure Resources REST client library.
+`ResourcesClient` is the primary interface for developers using the Azure Resources client library.
 Explore the methods on this client object to understand the different features of the Azure Resources service that you can access.

 ## Troubleshooting